rundeck/docs/docs/manual/node-steps/sqlrunner.md

 # SQLRunner Plugin (Enterprise)

-The SQLRunner plugin is a node step plugin included with Rundeck Enterprise that executes a .sql script against a JDBC URL.
+The SQLRunner plugin is a node step plugin included with Process Automation that executes a .sql script against a JDBC URL.

 ## Usage